John S. Foster Jr.

-John Stuart Foster Jr. (born September 18, 1922) is an American physicist, best known as the fourth director of Lawrence Livermore National Laboratory and as Director, Defense Research and Engineering under four Secretaries of Defense and two Presidents.
+John Stuart Foster Jr. (September 18, 1922 – April 25, 2025) was an American physicist, best known as the fourth director of Lawrence Livermore National Laboratory and as Director, Defense Research and Engineering under four Secretaries of Defense and two Presidents.

 Early life and education

 Foster was born September 18, 1922, in New Haven, Connecticut.
 He received his Bachelor of Science degree in 1948 from McGill University, where his father, Canadian physicist John S. Foster, Sr., was a faculty member.
-He received his doctorate in physics from the University of California, Berkeley in 1952, while serving as a staff member of the university's Lawrence Livermore National Laboratory in California.
+He received his bachelor's from McGill University in 1948 and his doctorate in physics from the University of California, Berkeley in 1952, while serving as a staff member of the university's Lawrence Livermore National Laboratory in California.
 In 1979, he received an honorary Doctor of Science from the University of Missouri.

 Early career

 During World War II, before he received his bachelor's degree, Foster began his career in the Radio Research Laboratory at Harvard University.
 He was an advisor to the 15th Air Force on radar and radar countermeasures in the Mediterranean Theater of Operations in 1943 and 1944.
 In the summers of 1946 and 1947, he worked on the Canadian nuclear power project in Chalk River, Ontario.